aliasfoxkde/scratch-optimizer/README.md

   - [x] Cleanup Project Files
   - [ ] Truncate Comments > 8000 characters
   - [ ] Remove Original Comments
-- [ ] Add logic to optimize SVG images (if applicable)
-- [ ] Cleanup Project files is optional and would include get rid of hash filenames and use the actual asset names (this may cause side-effects).
+- [ ] Cleanup Project files is optional and would include getting rid of hash filenames and use the actual asset names (this may cause side-effects).
 - [ ] Remove dead code blocks
 - [ ] Convert to JS, refactor (AI), and convert back to blockly format (Scratch).
       The purpose for this would be to optimize the code (reduce redundant blocks and optimize logic).
+- [ ] Remove instances in project.json where either images or sound do not exist.

 ## Future Scope
+- [ ] Add logic to optimize SVG images (if applicable)
 - [ ] Create Progressive Web Application (PWA)
 - [ ] Implement ffmpeg wasm to run client side (reduce server requirements) npm install @ffmpeg/ffmpeg @ffmpeg/util